pelmers/streetwarp-lambda/README.md

 To upload output to Azure, the program needs storage write credentials.
 It expects to find this in the environment variable AZURE_STORAGE_CONNECTION_STRING.

+### Details

+This lambda handler function has two operating modes:
+  1. creating a streetwarp video from input json or GPX data
+  2. joining multiple videos into a single larger one

+In its current operation on [streetwarp.ml](https://streetwarp.ml/), routes are chunked down to 600 points and a batch of calls to mode 1 of this handler are made.
+These videos are uploaded to Azure storage with the pattern `[key]_[index].mp4`.

+Once complete, a second call is made to join all these videos together.
+The handler enters this mode by checking the `joinVideos` key of the event data.
+In this case the video segments are downloaded to [Amazon EFS](https://aws.amazon.com/efs/), joined with `ffmpeg`, then uploaded to Azure and deleted from EFS.
+The programs assumes EFS is mounted at `/mnt/efs`.

 ### Publishing

 To publish changes to the Lambda program, use AWS CLI tooling.
 First create a